Ivan-Johnson/GeneticProgramming/README.md

 The only information that the ant receives is whether or not the tile directly in front of it contains food.
-Based on its current state and its input, the ant decides whether it should turn left, right, or advance one tile (consuming the food that is there, if any).
+Based on its current state and its input, the ant changes its state and takes an action (either turning nintey degrees in one direction, or advancing a single tile and consuming the food there, if there is any).

 ## Setup